maxx1128/snappy-personal-site/_exocortex/softskills/sleeping.md

 If you're in bed at least 20 minutes and can't sleep, don't stew in the sheets.
 Get up and do something else to relax your mind, like read a book or stretch.
 Once you feel calmer, give the bed another shot.

-### Check for Pre-Bed Caffeine
+### Check for Pre-Bed Stimulants

 Some painkillers or other medicine have caffeine, which will be listed as an active ingredient.
 Always check the label and avoid it if possible.
+Also avoid alcohol or anything high in sugar.